On-Prem to Cloud

 With the cloud, much of the maintenance and upkeep initiatives stay mostly out of sight, out of mind, and away from your budget.
 But, it’s not because the systems aren’t maintained.
 It’s the opposite.

 Maintenance and regular updates are built into the cloud service models.
 Value-wise, cloud service vendors know that their products are only a key differentiator if they can keep pace with the technology advancing around them.
 Therefore, to continue serving their customer base without interruption, they’ve become adept at advanced techniques for implementing large systematic updates and new features without disruption.
 Even scaling up is on-demand, and you can expand capacity instantaneously and effortlessly.

 Reliability & Durability

-WIth Cloud 2.0 storage, everything has become even more reliable and more durable.
+With Cloud 2.0 storage, everything has become even more reliable and more durable.
 Wasabi uses advanced, industry-proven erasure coding algorithms to protect data against disk failures and media errors.
 We transform each data object into a series of codes, which are distributed across independent disks for resiliency.
 In the event of disk failures or data corruption, the original data object can be reconstructed using only a subset of the codes.
 Erasure coding is more efficient than and just as reliable as traditional replication-based data protection schemes.
-With this, Wasabi is able to provide eleven 9s of data durability, fully protecting customer data without the overhead of maintaining duplicate copies on multiple disks.
+With this, Wasabi can provide eleven 9s of data durability, fully protecting customer data without the overhead of maintaining duplicate copies on multiple disks.

 Alleviating Bandwidth Concerns